WildGums/Orc.WorkspaceManagement/README.md

 --

-# Creating a workspace

-A workspace is a model that can be implemented by the developer and must implement the *IWorkspace* interface.
-The most convenient way to implement a workspace is by deriving from the *WorkspaceBase* class:

-    public class MyWorkspace : WorkspaceBase
-    {
-    	public Workspace(string title)
-    		: base(title)
-	    {
-	    }

-	    public string FirstName { get; private set; }

-	    public string LastName { get; private set; }
-    }

 # Creating a workspace initializer

 When a workspace manager is created, it doesn't contain anything.
 The *IWorkspaceInitializer* interface allows the customization of that state.